MicrosoftDocs/win32/desktop-src/xaudio2/how-to--use-xapofx-in-xaudio2.md

 ---
-Description: 'This topic shows you how to use one of the effects included in XAPOFX in an XAudio2 effect chain.' ms.assetid: 'dc325584-13f7-231a-e0c7-17f38d54ae11'
+Description: This topic shows you how to use one of the effects included in XAPOFX in an XAudio2 effect chain. ms.assetid: dc325584-13f7-231a-e0c7-17f38d54ae11
-title: 'How to: Use XAPOFX in XAudio2'
+title: How to Use XAPOFX in XAudio2 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Use XAPOFX in XAudio2